 Professional Plantar Wart Removal in Florida

 While it is true warts are usually rather harmless and will go away in time, they can still be a source of discomfort, embarrassment, and further infection within your family.
 Instead of waiting up to a couple of years for a plantar wart to disappear on its own, come see our medical professionals at Foot & Ankle Associates of Florida.
 We provide effective wart removal services at our five Florida offices—Lake Mary, Kissimmee, Tavares, Altamonte Springs, and Orlando—so contact us today.
-Either call 407-339-7759, or 352-589-9550 (if you are calling from Lake County), or request an appointment at any of our locations online.
+Either call 407-339-7759, or 352-589-9550 (if you are calling from Lake County), or request an appointment online for any of our locations.